-The following table summarises the sensitivity of the Scheme's operating profit/(loss) and net assets attributable to unitholders to price risk.
+The following table summarises the sensitivity of the Scheme's operating profit/(loss) and net assets attributable to unitholders to interest rate risk via the Scheme's investment in the Underlying Scheme.
 The possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical levels of changes in interest rates and market volatility.
-However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Scheme invests.
+However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Underlying Scheme invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.